ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x03 Request type (compact request)]
 * Frame 1: 4-byte little-endian unsigned table number
 * Frame 2: Start key (inclusive).
-If this has zero length, the count starts at the first key
+If this has zero length, the compact starts at the first key
 * Frame 3: End key (inclusive).
-If this has zero length, the count ends at the last key
+If this has zero length, the compact ends at the last key

 Frame 0-4 must be present under all circumstances.